sbulav/sbulav.github.io/_posts/2021-12-22-kubernetes-troubleshooting-autoscaler.md

 comments: true
 ---

-To understand what's goining on on the market, it's useful to apply to open positions from time to time.
+To understand what's going on on the market, it's useful to apply to open positions from time to time.

 This provides an opportunity to: